 2:30 PM — Awards

-Registration for SoNoMas opens on January 1st and is $79 per rider.
-For that you get several fully stocked and staffed aid stations, a categorized competitive race environment on well-marked and technically demanding singletrack, a traffic-controlled mass-start, an amazing prize list, cash payouts for pro racers and a YUGE post-race meal to bring you back from whatever cave you found yourself in.
+Registration for SoNoMas opens on January 1st and is $79 per rider ($59 for the Little Piggy).
+For that you get stocked and staffed aid stations, a categorized competitive race environment on well-marked and technically demanding singletrack, a traffic-controlled mass-start, an amazing prize list, cash payouts for pro racers and a huge post-race meal to bring you back from whatever cave you found yourself in.